 - Sift the flours, baking powder, baking soda, salt, sugar, and cinnamon into a large bowl.

-- Cut the butter into the flour using clean dry hands, pinching the pieces of butter into the flour until about pea-sized (a pastry cutter could be used to achieve this as well).
-The butter should remain cold and hold some of its shape.
-Stick the bowl into the fridge while you wait for the oats to soak (in next step).
+- Cut the cold butter into the flour using clean dry hands, pinching the pieces of butter into the flour until about pea-sized (a pastry cutter could be used to achieve this as well).
+Stick the bowl into the fridge while you wait for the oats to soak (in the next step).

 - Add the oats to a small bowl and cover with water.
 Let soak for about 15 minutes.